IgorMundstein/WinMemoryCleaner/README.md

 ## 🌐 Translation

 If you are a native speaker of any language other than English, you can contribute by translating the file: [English.json](/src/Resources/Localization/English.json)

+Use the [translation discussion](https://github.com/IgorMundstein/WinMemoryCleaner/discussions/14) to upload the file.

 ❤️ Contributors